dfassf/nestjs_typeorm_todo_template/README.md

 ## Description

-This is a basic backend server template for a to-do app using NestJS and TypeORM 0.3.x.
+This is a basic backend server template for a to-do app using NestJS and TypeORM 0.3.x and MySQL.

 The app supports basic CRUD for two entities - `UserEntity` and `TaskEntity`.

 It uses CustomRepository and the relevant files are `src/typeorm-ex.decorator.ts` and `src/typeorm-ex.module.ts`.

 I hope this helps you build the server more quickly at first.